CryptoLinkTech/npm/README.md

 ### Fee Limits for Protection
 - Functions `setMaxgas` and `setMaxFee` allow developers to set limits on gas and message fees, offering protection against high or unexpected fees.

+### Recovering Fee and Gas Tokens
+- Functions `recoverGasToken` and `recoverFeeToken` allow the contract owner to recover funds sent to it for fees.

 ## Supported Chains

 ### Mainnets